-State and local Leagues may oppose licensing for construction of nuclear power plants on the basis of the national position.

-State and local Leagues may oppose licensing for operation of these plants now under construction on a case-by-case basis, after careful consideration of the need for power and of available alternatives and after notifying the national Board.

-State and local Leagues may support licensing for construction and operation of nuclear power plants only in special cases and only with prior permission from the national Board.
+- State and local Leagues may oppose licensing for construction of nuclear power plants based of the national position. - State and local Leagues may oppose licensing for operation of these plants now under construction on a case-by-case basis, after careful consideration of the need for power and of available alternatives and after notifying the national board. - State and local Leagues may support licensing for construction and operation of nuclear power plants only in special cases and only with prior permission from the national board.

-State and local Leagues may call for the closing of operating nuclear power plants because of specific non-generic health and safety problems, but only with prior permission from the LWVUS.
+State and local Leagues may call for the closing of operating nuclear power plants because of specific non-generic health and safety problems, but only with prior permission from LWVUS.